GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/2_method.typ

 - $phi.alt_1 = - pi$,
 - $phi.alt_(floor(d/2)) tilde.eq 0$,
 - $phi.alt_d = pi$.
-//TODO
-//#chris[This is already visible from @eq:ssl:multi_source:phi_def Or is this information very important?]
-//#gaet[This was to make it even clearer, but with some plots, it could be enough.]

-We choose $d = 360$ which corresponds to a $1°$ resolution.
+We choose $d = 360$, corresponding to a $1°$ resolution.

-Higher numerical values translate the presence of a source at this location.
+Higher numerical values indicate the presence of a source at this location.
 // TODO not sure how to pluralize DoA
-Those angles, being #acrpl("DoA") are relative to the microphone array's orientation.
+Those angles, being #acrpl("DoA"), are relative to the microphone array's orientation.
 A peak at $0°$ designates the presence of a source in front of the microphones.

 // TODO: insert figure